-On February 22, 2019, we entered into an employment agreement with Mr. Ferguson which was effective as of February 25, 2019.
-Under the terms of Mr. Ferguson's employment agreement, Mr. Ferguson receives a base salary of \$375,000 per year.
+On February 22, 2019, we entered into an employment agreement with Mr. Ferguson which was effective as of February 25, 2019, as subsequently amended on March 3, 2023.
+Under the terms of Mr. Ferguson's employment agreement, Mr. Ferguson base salary was \$375,000 per year, and is currently \$468,000.
 In addition, Mr. Ferguson is eligible to receive an annual bonus, which is targeted at 35% of his base salary but which may be adjusted by our Compensation Committee based on his individual performance and our performance as a whole.
 Mr. Ferguson is also eligible to receive option grants at the discretion of our Compensation Committee.
 If we terminate Mr. Ferguson's employment without cause or Mr. Ferguson resigns with good reason, we are required to pay him severance of up to twelve months of his base salary plus benefits.
-In addition, the vesting of 50% of his outstanding options will be accelerated in full upon such termination.
-Mr. Ferguson is also subject to a customary non-disclosure agreement, pursuant to which Mr. Ferguson has agreed to be subject to a non-compete during the term of his employment and for a period of eighteen months following termination of his employment.
+In addition, the vesting of 50% of his outstanding options issued prior to December 31, 2021 will be accelerated in full upon such termination.
+If we terminate Mr. Ferguson's employment without cause during the 12-month period immediately following a change of control or Mr. Jabbour resigns with good reason during the 12-month period immediately following a change of control or Mr. Jabbour resigns with good reason during the 12-month period immediately following a change of control or Mr. Jabbour resigns with good reason during the 12-month period immediately following a non-competed uring the term of his employment and for a period of eighteen months following termination of his employment.